MaxSteinMS/MaxSteinMS/README.md

 - 👋 Hi, I’m @MaxSteinMS
-- 👀 I’m interested in Microsoft Endpoint Manager - Intune
+- 👀 PM @ Microsoft | Microsoft Endpoint Manager - Intune
 - 📫 How to reach me: Feel free to DM me in GitHub!

 <!---